-- Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases. - Keep the battery away from sparks or open flames.
+- Keep batteries out of the reach of children. - Wear suitable protective clothing and goggles. - Avoid contact with battery acid and battery gases.

+- Keep the battery away from sparks or open flames.
 Charge only in well-ventilated areas. - In the event of skin contact, rinse with large amounts of water.
 If battery acid gets in the eyes, rinse with water for at least 15 minutes and contact a physician.

-- Switch off all power consumers and switch off the engine. - Remove the seat. ( p.
-43)

-- Disconnect the negative (minus) cable of the battery. - Pull back the positive terminal cover 2 and disconnect the positive (plus) cable of the battery. - Detach rubber band 3 at the bottom. - Lift the battery up and out.
+- Switch off all power consumers and switch off the engine. - Main work - Disconnect the negative (minus) cable 1 of the battery. - Pull back the positive terminal cover 2 and disconnect the positive (plus) cable of the battery. - Detach rubber band 3 from the bottom. - Lift the battery out.

-14.2 Installing the battery 🐴
+14.2 Installing the battery 🔌